parthwebdev/react-navbars/README.md

 ### Project Structure

-The navbar components are located inside the src/components/ directory.
+The navbar components are located inside the src/components directory.
 Each navbar has its own folder (e.g. navbar-01, navbar-02) containing the React component file and a `styles.css`.
-Import the Navbar and into the `App.tsx` and copy the styles from the corresponding `styles.css` into `index.css`
+Import the component into the `App.tsx` and copy the styles from the corresponding `styles.css` into `./src/index.css`